 Being in a relationship with a Highly Sensitive Person is an opportunity to live life more deeply.
 Especially if you’re both aware of the High Sensitivity trait, and you navigate your life with the trait in mind.

 Unprecedented depths of meaning await!

-Dr Elayne Daniels is a MA-based psychologist who helps Highly Sensitive People embrace their High Sensitivity and thrive!
+Dr Elayne Daniels is a MA-based psychologist, coach, and international consultant who helps Highly Sensitive People embrace their High Sensitivity and thrive!
 Contact me here.